 It goes without saying that this country is beautifully special.
 Everything here is done in a different way than the rest of the world.
 Everything here is simply done the French way!

 Ok, now let’s make something very clear.
 I am not getting married soon or even planning a wedding.
 But, last weekend I was in an exhibition about French weddings and everything related to them.
-It was completely out of curiosity since I never been in a French wedding before and I don’t think that I will be in one soon.
-I always loved weddings !
+It was completely out of curiosity since I never been to a French wedding before and I don’t think that I will be in one soon.
+I always loved weddings!
 Since I was a child, I loved weddings!
 I loved being at them, I loved dancing at them, I even loved wedding food.
-For some reasons I find that they taste different.
-Anyway, in my country weddings last for several days with several parties and usually synonym of summer holidays, long summer nights with a lot of dancing and big family reunions with people that I didn’t even know they were family !
+For some reasons, I find that they taste different.
+Anyway, in my country weddings last for several days with several parties and usually are a synonym of summer holidays, long summer nights with a lot of dancing and big family reunions with people that I didn’t even know they were family!

 2- Le Vin d’honneur:

 I think that this is the equivalent of the cocktail.
 Usually, everyone that attended the ceremony at La Mairie is invited to it.
 This is the occasion for the couples to share their happy day with everyone and even not that much close ones like colleagues or parent’s friends who are not invited to the dinner.
 Commonly newly-weds parents pay for the Vin d’honneur as a gift for their children.
 For the Vin d’honneur, wine, sparkling wine, and Champaign are served with canapés.

 I believe that this is one of coolest fact about French wedding because I think (always according to American movies) it’s really a complicated part of the American wedding.
 Choosing the bridesmaid puts a lot of stress on the bride.
 Even more, choosing the bridesmaid dress!
 I mean, the bride is busy enough finding her own dress and she still has to choose someone else’s!
 There still witnesses in the French wedding, 4 of them maximum, but no special costumes required.

 4 – No wedding cake: